SatriaNadirakhma/SatriaNadirakhma/README.md

 # Hi There! 👋
 ### My name is Satria Rakhmadani

-I'm passionate as **Graphic Designer** and **Front-End Developer** with a strong background in digital designs.
+I'm passionate as **Visual Designer** and **Front-End Developer** with a strong background in digital designs.
 I specialize in creating seamless user experiences and visually appealing interfaces by combining designs with modern programming technologies.

 ---